The NSAA Responsibility Code

 An anti-runaway device (Leash) or restraint attached between the device and the rider (either with a breakaway link or removable when on chair lifts) must be present.

 An anti-drop device or restraint attached between the device and the chairlift (not attached to the rider) must be present for use on chairlifts where applicable (i.e. where the device can physically become separated from the rider and the chair and potentially be dropped).

 Chairlift safety bar must be used when transporting skibikes and therefore Snowbikes are only permitted on chairlifts with Safety bars.
 No skibikes or other non-traditional equipment on the Timberline lift, Powder Country Shuttle or Snow Cats.

 The rider must know any and all safe use requirements specific to their equipment and the rider should demonstrate safe riding practices and awareness of other mountain users in their immediate vicinity at all times.

 A violation of this policy will result in your ski/snow bike riding privileges being revoked with no refund issued.

 Powder Mountain Ski Patrol reserves the right to stop the activity that they deem dangerous to the customer or other customers.
 You must always obey their directions.

-Test your backcountry skills near the entrance of Powder Country with the BCA Beacon Park.
+Test your backcountry skills at the top of Hidden Lake Lift in the BCA Beacon Park.